References to (60) Part II | 9.6: Jericho’s (Lost) Raziocinio & (16) Part I | 2.6: Jericho Raid.

 “Sounds like Werner,” Gilbert grumbled before he searched his face and snapped, “Well?
 How is he?”

 “I am alive, so he is alive.
 Unsure.
-I am…” Jericho searched for the word.
-“Worried.”
+I am…” Jericho searched for the word. “…worried.”

 “Well if you’re worried, then I’m fucking screwed,” Gilbert muttered.

 “You turn a bunch of people into vitae particles and all you say is ‘sorry’?”
 Gilbert arched a brow.
 He paused, pinching the bridge of his nose.
-“Wait—what?”
+“Wait— what?”

 Jericho opened his mouth, then closed it.
 “I… am not sure what else to say.
 Those people.
 I thought I was….
 Returning them.
 But it won’t be the same.
 Alice said that.
 I remember now.
 I was confused.
 I am still confused.
 But I know where I am.
 Not back there.
 Here.
 I—”

 —took people away from the people that cared about them.
 Just like before.
+Gone.
+All gone.

 You haven’t changed.